kunsen-an/espidf_pdm_sph0641_mic_out/README.md

 ---

 * This is an example of:
-    * Recording sound from I2S Microphone (SPM0405HD4H)
+    * Recording sound from PDM Microphone (SPM0405HD4H)
     * Replay the recorded sound via PDM or DAC
     * Play an audio file in flash